Chris Rock and Bob

 listed as A. Davis, was actually the same A. Davis from his childhood.

 A series of jobs leading to his career in social services followed after college.
-From courier to artist management, Bob got a chance to work with some of America’s most “famous to infamous to famous again” icons including Vanessa Williams, Mariah Carey, and Eric Lynn Wright other wise known as Easy-E from NWA.
+From courier to artist management, Bob got a chance to work with some of America’s most “famous to infamous to famous again” icons including Vanessa Williams, Mariah Carey, and Eric Lynn Wright is otherwise known as Easy-E from NWA.

 Then in 2008, his resume building and almost perfect life came to a crashing halt when Bob faced a series of illnesses that would cause him to lose it all and end up living out of his car for 9 months.
 It was Skid Row that welcomed him then revealing it’s ugly nature while at the same time offering him humility and the hint of hope, as it does for so many.
 Bob lived in Skid Row and later secured a job at the Skid Row Housing Trust as he made a full recovery.